Home Repair, Deconstruction, & Ramp Up Door County!

 What We Repair

 Habitat offers critical home repairs to homeowners so that they continue to live in safe, accessible, decent homes for years to come.
-These services may include fixing a window, a leaky roof, minor repair services, or ramps.
+These services may include fixing a window or foundations, wintering, minor repair services, or temporary ramps.
 This is how Habitat preserves homes and revitalizes neighborhoods when traditional contractors or home repair services are not an option.

 “You get the projects.
 I’ll get the volunteers and do the work."
 That was the start of Habitat Home Repairs.
 It’s been called home preservation, brushed with kindness, and now simply Home Repair but the results are the same: roofs, siding, windows and other weatherizing efforts, bathrooms, kitchens, floors, and mobility ramps.
 Whatever is required to keep people in their homes.
 Then and now, there are a lot of people struggling to keep up.
 They need to ask for help to maintain a livable home.
 Habitat Home Repairs is the way.